Masorr/musicians_blog/README.md

 ## Deployment

-- The site was deployed using Code Institute's mock terminal for Heroku:
+- The site was deployed to Heroku:
   - Create a new Heroku app.
+  - Add config var for Cloudinary: 'CLOUDINARY_URL' and value: 'your cloudinary api key'.
+  - Add config var for database: 'DATABASE_URL' and value: 'your postgres database url'.
-  - Add config var with key: 'PORT' and value: '8000'.
+  - Add config var for secret key: 'SECRET_KEY' and value: 'your secret key'.
-  - Go to settings and set buildpacks to Python and NodeJS, in that order.
   - Go to deploy, select deployment method (GitHub).
-  - Search for 'battleships' in app to connect to GitHub and connect the repository to Heroku.
+  - Search for 'musicians_blog' in app to connect to GitHub and connect the repository to Heroku.
   - Hit 'deploy branch' at bottom of page.
   - Select 'Open app' at the top of the page.

-Link to live site - <https://battleships-python-game-4a6d011d8d48.herokuapp.com/>
+Link to live site - <https://musicians-blog-a58fa5a0530b.herokuapp.com/>

 - Cloning the Repository:
   - On the repository page, click the 'Code' box.
-  - Pick local then HTTPS and copy the link that is shown, which is: <https://github.com/Masorr/battleships.git>
+  - Pick local then HTTPS and copy the link that is shown, which is: <https://github.com/Masorr/musicians_blog.git>
   - Open the terminal in your code editor and specify the directory you want to have your clone.
-  - Type 'git clone' into your terminal and paste the link <https://github.com/Masorr/battleships.git> and hit enter.
+  - Type 'git clone' into your terminal and paste the link <https://github.com/Masorr/musicians_blog.git> and hit enter.

 ## Credits

 ### Content

-- Python structuring and understanding of concepts was made with the help by the course material from Code Institute and was heavily inspired by the ULTIMATE Battleships project.
-- Print statement for several rows comes from <https://stackoverflow.com/questions/34980251/how-to-print-multiple-lines-of-text-with-python>
-- Term color comes from <https://www.studytonight.com/python-howtos/how-to-print-colored-text-in-python>
-- Idea for making a list of lists with list comprehension for eventually making grids comes from <https://stackoverflow.com/questions/21507319/list-comprehension-list-of-lists>
-- Idea for hiding ships comes from <https://stackoverflow.com/questions/70220471/how-to-hide-value-in-array-for-battleship-game>
+- The base of the blog comes from Code Institute's CodeStar blog walkthrough project.
+This most of the functionality of the website.
+Including home page, pagination of posts, commenting and its CRUD functionality.
+Login functionality and registering of users and the about page.
+- The profiles, my profile and following of users are credited and heavily inspired to Codemy.com and their Youtube channel <https://www.youtube.com/@Codemycom>.
+Especially their videos, from 'Django Wednesdays Twitter'.
+Going from 'Django Wednesdays Twitter #1' to 'Django Wednesdays Twitter #6'.

 ## Thanks

-- I want to thank Code Institute and their tutors for their program and lessons, and giving me the opportunity to navigate and learn by myself by coding this terminal game in Python.
+- I want to thank Code Institute and their tutors for their program and lessons, and giving me the opportunity to learn by myself by coding this full stack blog website using the django framework.
+- I want to thank Codemy.com and their excellent youtube tutorials.
 - I want to thank the Slack community and my mentor Dick Vlaanderen for feedback and inputs.